 The kyphoplasty success rate is currently fixed at about 90%.

 So, how does it work?

 You’ll start out, as you did with vertebroplasty, on your stomach, face down on the operating table.

 Interestingly, this procedure actually uses a small balloon, similar to ones made use of in heart surgery, to help to fix the vertebra.

 It’s filled up with a small amount of liquid, and then slowly inflated.
 It’s also helping in fixing any kind of wedging that has occurred as a result of breaks.
-As the procedure progresses, the cavity is filled with strong bone cement at a low pressure.
+As the procedure progresses, the cavity is filled with strong bone cement at low pressure.

 Once everything is completed, your doctor will deflate the balloon and, of course, remove it from the spine.

 Just like in the vertebroplasty procedure, you’ll then need to wait for the cement to fully dry.
-You may experience a slight discomfort, but will soon be feeling much better.
+You may experience slight discomfort, but will soon be feeling much better.